Tangjiahui26/DataAnalysisWithR/hw03/README.md

 5. For task6, I found it was hard to add labels for density figures, maybe I should adjust the position, but I do not know how to do this, So I just print some countries on the figures.

-6. For side-by-side plot and table(`I want do more`), I cannot adjust the size of table through using `.twoC .table {max-width: 10%; float: left}`.So I just divided them into half and half.
+6. For side-by-side plot and table(`I want to do more`), I cannot adjust the size of table through using `.twoC .table {max-width: 10%; float: left}`.So I just divided them into half and half.
 The reuslt is shown below.

 ![](https://github.com/Tangjiahui26/STAT545-hw-Tang-Jiahui/blob/master/pics/side-by-side%20table%20and%20plot.png)